voyagermesh/voyager/docs/user-guide/README.md

       --master string                         The address of the Kubernetes API server (overrides any value in kubeconfig)
 ```

-Voyager can run HAProxy in 3 different modes. `cloude-provider` flag should be set appropriately depending on the mode.
+Voyager can run HAProxy in 3 different modes. `cloud-provider` flag should be set appropriately depending on the mode.
 These modes are:

 - LoadBalancer: In this mode, a Kubernetes LoadBalancer type service is used to expose HAProxy to the internet.
 This is supported for cloud providers known to Kubernetes (`aws`, `gce` and `azure`), `--cloud-provider` flag is required to properly setup this loadbalancer.
 This mode supports reserved ip on GCE.